How to Read QR Codes in Java PDFs with GroupDocs.Parser

 Iterable<PageBarcodeArea> barcodes = parser.getBarcodes(options);

-Exporting Data to an XML File
+Exporting Extracted Data to XML

 import com.groupdocs.parser.export.XmlExporter;